ozturkfemre/website/content/blogs/hc.md

 Average linkage, also known as UPGMA (Unweighted Pair Group Method with Arithmetic Mean), is a hierarchical clustering method that calculates the distance between clusters as the average distance between all pairs of points in the two clusters being merged.

-To understand how average linkage works, let\'s assume we have n data points and we start with each point in its own cluster.
+To understand how average linkage works, let's assume we have n data points and we start with each point in its own cluster.
 At each step, we merge the two clusters that have the smallest average distance between all pairs of points.

 The first step in average linkage is to compute the pairwise distances between all of the data points.
 This can be done using any distance metric, such as Euclidean distance or Manhattan distance.
 Next, we compute the average distance between all pairs of points in each cluster.
 We then merge the two clusters with the smallest average distance, and update the pairwise distances between the new merged cluster and the remaining clusters.